ggrg/docs/ELK/kibana-user-guide.md

 ![alt text](./images/howToSetTimeRange.png)

 By default, Kibana will show you logs for the last 15 min.
-To set the time range from the Discover Kibana page click on the area where with the “Time picker” icon on the top right corner.
-This will expand the “Time Range” control panel down containing three different modes to set the time range; “Quick”, “Relative” and “Absolute” as shown in screenshots below.
+To set the time range from the Discover Kibana page click on the area where with the "Time picker" icon on the top right corner.
+This will expand the "Time Range" control panel down containing three different modes to set the time range; "Quick", "Relative" and "Absolute" as shown in screenshots below.

 #### How to enable auto refresh of search results?

 ![alt text](./images/howToEnableAutoRefresh.png)

 Search results can be set to auto refresh, so your search results and visualizations do not contain stale data.
-Optionally, you can manually refresh results by clicking “Refresh”.
-The Auto-refresh can be enabled by clicking the “Time picker” icon, clicking the “Auto-refresh” link and then set it to on and specify the refresh rate.
+Optionally, you can manually refresh results by clicking "Refresh".
+The Auto-refresh can be enabled by clicking the "Time picker" icon, clicking the "Auto-refresh" link and then set it to on and specify the refresh rate.

 #### How change to which indices you are searching?